-Overall the behavioral measures indicated that participants used the sign to reduce their risk level at the intersection while subjective measures indicated they had a positive opinion of the CICAS-SSA sign.
-Using the CICAS-SSA sign assisted both car and truck drivers in rejecting shorter, unsafe gaps as shown by increased 80th percentile rejected gap lengths in the Sign On condition.
-In addition, the 7.5 second critical gap threshold used by the CICAS-SSA sign was shown to be in agreement with drivers' gap selection performance in this study and in previous studies (Gorjestani, et al., 2008).
-These findings were especially strong while crossing from the median location.
+Overall the behavioral measures indicated that a majority of participants used the sign to reduce their risk level at the intersection while subjective measures indicated they had a positive opinion of the CICAS-SSA sign.
+Using the CICAS-SSA sign appeared to assist both car and truck drivers in rejecting small gaps as shown by increased 80th percentile rejected gap lengths in the Sign On condition.
+However, because only 66% of the car drivers and only 38% of the truck drivers reported using the sign, some of the differences in the rejected gap patterns for the Sign On condition are likely due to other factors, such as typical bias among participants to perform accordingly in the test condition.
+The 7.5 second critical gap threshold used by the CICAS-SSA sign was shown to be in agreement with drivers' gap selection performance in this study and in previous studies (Gorjestani, et al., 2008).
+These findings were especially noticeable while crossing from the median location.
 For this reason, the CICAS-SSA sign may assist drivers in reducing the risk in making gap decisions during the more taxing maneuver through the far lanes, which is associated with more crashes at this (Preston et al., 2004) and other (Preston, Storm, Donath & Shankwitz, 2006; Preston, Storm, Donath & Shankwitz, 2007) intersections.

 There were no effects of sign condition for accepted gap length, lead gap length, time-to-contact, or safety margin measures for car drivers.
-This collective lack of effect during the Sign On condition suggests that using the sign does not significantly change the way drivers maneuver through the intersection, but instead, as indicated earlier, the sign influences the gaps that are rejected by drivers.
-Essentially, the CICAS-SSA sign reduced the safety risk (increased 80th percentile rejected gap selection) while not noticeably changing how drivers moved their vehicles through the intersection.
+This collective lack of effect during the Sign On condition suggests that using the sign does not significantly change the way drivers maneuver through the intersection, but instead, as indicated earlier, the sign potentially influences the gaps that are rejected by drivers.
+The CICAS-SSA sign appeared to reduce the safety risk (increased 80th percentile rejected gap selection) while not noticeably changing how drivers moved their vehicles through the intersection.
 This conclusion is important as it supports the notion that the CICAS-SSA sign has a primary impact on gap decision making; the very performance element that has been cited in previous research as the source of crashes at the test intersection.
+However, because the field researcher was pre-selecting streams of traffic to which each driver would be exposed, it is likely that the gaps may not have been normally distributed, which may also have an effect on the availability of gap sizes for selection by drivers, thus influencing these measures.